Feel the Benefit: Composition

-This part of the song starts out with a slow chord progression played on guitar in a similar fashion to "Dear Prudence".
+The first part of the song starts with a slow chord progression played on guitar in a similar fashion to "Dear Prudence".
 Eventually, loud orchestral crashes signaling the start of the song are added as well.
 Following a short orchestral melody, the song's verses are then sung by Eric Stewart.
 The bridge is sung by both Stewart and Graham Gouldman.
 This part ends with an orchestral passage which leads into a guitar solo.
 After this guitar solo ends, a bass riff is played that leads directly into the song's second part.